-Computers for Classrooms helps provide refurbished computers to California schools, nonprofits, seniors and citizens with low income.
+Computers for Classrooms helps provide refurbished computers to California schools, nonprofits, seniors, and citizens with low income.
 At this time, there are no immediate needs from the Napa County Health and Human Services Agency's clients or local schools.
-Incoming surplus items have been reviewed for potential County teleworkers' use during the COVID-19.
-As a result of replacing the computers on a regular basis, there is a need to surplus older equipment that no longer benefits the County.
+All recommended items have been reviewed and deemed obsolete and unsuitable for County use.